PredDiff: Explanations and Interactions from Conditional Expectations: Results and discussion

 We analyze this calibrated model using \pd{} in the next step.
-Therefore, we define \emph{super-pixels} using squared filters as feature sets of interest.
-However, \pd{} gives no restrictions on this selection, see \cite{Tian2017,Wei2018Explain} for an analysis using classical super-pixels.
+To this end, we obtain $\sim50$ superpixels via the Simple Linear Iterative Clustering (SLIC) algorithm \cite{achanta2012slic}.
+However, \pd{} gives no restrictions on this selection, see \cite{Tian2017,Wei2018Explain} for similar approaches and \Cref{app-sec:mnist} for results with more finegrained superpixel}.
 Importantly, this flexibility is retained by our novel interaction measure.
-Here, we use a train-set imputer, as it offers realistic and versatile imputations for simple MNIST figures.
-Additionally, we show results for a variational autoencoder with pseudo-Gibbs sampling \cite{pmlr-v32-rezende14}, see \Cref{app-sec:imputer} for details, in \Cref{app-sec:mnist}.
+Here, we use a (conditional) variational autoencoder (VAE) imputer with pseudo-Gibbs sampling \cite{pmlr-v32-rezende14}, see \Cref{app-sec:imputer} for details.
+Additionally, we show results for a (marginal) train set imputer in \Cref{app-sec:mnist}.
 In \Cref{fig:mnist}~(a) we show the corresponding attributions for four different digits.
 The digits are chosen to be a representative subset of the complete test set.
-We see that the attributions are visually reasonable, e.g.\ the characteristic white space for the four and five are highlighted or also the characteristic parts of figure eight and nine.
-This demonstrates \pd{}'s ability to also produce intuitively meaningful attributions.
+We see that the attributions are visually reasonable, e.g., the characteristic white space for the four and five are highlighted or also the characteristic parts of figure eight and nine.
+This demonstrates \pd{}'s ability to produce intuitively meaningful attributions.

 In the next step, we analyze the interaction measure.
 To this end, we calculate the joint effect between all super-pixels with respect to the super-pixel with highest relevance and show the resulting heatmap in \Cref{fig:mnist}~(b).
 The first thing to note is that the heatmaps are sparse and hence, informative.
 Our measure clearly highlights the intuitively related figure parts such as neighboring pixels.
 In contrast, if we would measure the overall effect of both pixels, the resulting heatmap would be blurry and covered up by the main effects.
 Additionally, we note that joint effects are particularly pronounced for meaningful combination of superpixels.
-For example, consider the digit five, here the top left pixel is highly connected to the reference pixel.
-This means the model jointly leverages the information of both superpixels, i.e.\ an upper-left corner combined with bottom-right whitespace is likely a five.
-Similar conclusions can be drawn from the other digits, e.g.\ the digit four is characterized by the centered whitespace.
+For example, consider the digit five, here the \emph{enclosing corner} is highly connected to the characteristic (reference) white space.
+This means that the model jointly leverages the information of both superpixels, i.e., a corner combined with an open whitespace is likely a five.
+Similar conclusions can be drawn from the other digits, e.g., the digit four is characterized by the centered whitespace enclosed with a vertical stroke.